 Each investment shall be competitively transacted with authorized broker/dealers.
-At least three broker/dealers shall be contacted for each transaction and their bid and offering prices shall be recorded.
+Whenever possible, at least three broker/dealers shall be contacted and their bid and offering prices shall be recorded.

-If the City is offered a security for which there is no other readily available competitive offering, then the Treasurer will document quotations for comparable or alternative securities.
+If the City is offered a security for which there is no other readily available competitive offering, then quotations for comparable or alternative securities shall be documented.